isomerpages/mci-m3-old/_focus-areas/3-empowering-and-mentoring-our-youths.md

 ### **Future Ready Toolkit**

 How can our youth better adapt and thrive in the age of opportunity amidst disruptive developments?
-The Future Ready Toolkit by MENDAKI, "Log In To The Future", is a one-stop information repository on the values and competencies youth need to navigate and succeed in the future economy.
+The Future Ready Toolkit by MENDAKI, "**Log In To The Future**", is a one-stop information repository on the values and competencies youth need to navigate and succeed in the future economy.

 Click <a href="/images/PDF/Future_Ready_Toolkit_4.6MB.pdf" class="no-pdf-icon" style="margin-left:0;">here</a> to download the Future Ready Toolkit.